Identification of DEGs in LUAD

 Establishment of a four-gene panel as a prognostic indicator

 Univariate Cox regression analysis was performed for identifying the DEGs associated with OS using the “survival” package of R language.
 Of the 3,581 DEGs, 523 genes were identified as being associated with OS for LUAD patients (p<0.01, Additional file 4).
 Then, lasso regression analysis was implemented to further obtain a stable set of genes (Additional file 5).
-Seven genes significantly associated with OS were screened out via this analysis (ANLN, C1QTNF6, DKK1, ERO1A, GNG7, LDHA, MELTF).
+Seven of the 294 genes significantly associated with OS were screened out via this analysis (ANLN, C1QTNF6, DKK1, ERO1A, GNG7, LDHA, MELTF).
 At last, a four-gene panel as a prognostic indicator was obtained via multivariate Cox regression analysis.
-The forest map of Cox regression analysis was shown in Fig. 2.
+The forest map of Cox regression analysis was shown in Figure 2.
 The four genes screened were dickkopf WNT signaling pathway inhibitor 1(DDK1), G protein subunit gamma 7(GNG7), lactate dehydrogenase A (LDHA), melanotransferrin (MELTF, also known as MTF1(metal regulatory transcription factor 1)).
 Among them, DKK1, LDHA and MELTF are high-expressed in tumor tissues compared with tissue adjacent to carcinoma, but GNG7 is low-expressed.
-The heat map of differential expression was shown in Fig. 3.
+The heat map of differential expression was shown in Figure 3.
 The risk score = (0.38606 * ExpressionDKK1) + (-0.77458 * ExpressionGNG7) + (1.95469 * ExpressionLDHA) + (0.83740 * ExpressionMELTF).
 Each patient from the TCGA-LUAD database was awarded a risk score based on the Cox regression model composed of the four genes.
-The results indicated that high-risk group had a worse prognosis compared with the low-risk group.
-The area under the ROC curve (AUC) of this four-gene panel as a prognostic indicator was 0.740 and was superior to other clinical indicators used for prognostic classification (Fig. 4A).
+Then, these patients were divided into a low-risk and high-risk group according to a cut off value obtained by the R package “survminer" and “survival”.
+The predictive performance of the four-gene panel for OS was estimated using the time-dependent ROC curve by R package “timeROC” and “survival”.
+The Area under the ROC curve (AUC) of this four-gene panel as a prognostic indicator was 0.740 and was superior to other clinical indicators used for prognostic classification.
+The OS in the high- and low-risk groups were compared using the Kaplan–Meier survival curve via the R package “survival”.
+The results indicated that high-risk group had a worse prognosis compared with the low-risk group (Figure 4A).

 Validation of the four-gene panel as a prognostic indicator